jsnjack/httpecho/README.md

 `httpecho` is an HTTP echo server that allows you to test various HTTP request and response behaviors.
 It supports several query parameters to adjust the response behavior.

+By default, it returns the request headers in the response.
+The order and case of the headers are preserved.

 ## Installation
 ```sh
 grm install jsnjack/httpecho